Silvia-s-Brainery/BraineryWiz/BraineryWiz for TCL/README.md

 ## TCL Instalation Stpes:
 - Download **BraineryWiz.exe from** [here](https://www.silviasbrainery.com/brainerywiz).
 - Copy Downloaded **BraineryWiz.exe** beside **OpenSees.exe** file on your pc.
-- Download BraineryWiz.tcl from this page and copy it in the folder that tcl model is located.
+- Download BraineryWiz.tcl from this page and copy it in the folder that tcl model is located to source it.

 ## How to use:
 - First user should source the downloaded file: